aaronlabeau/NewWorld/Races.md

 It is rumored that the dragonborn first hatched from Dragon Tooth and Tyon Desert.
 A palaced ruled by the Dragonborn is rumored to exist in the Tyon Desert, but none have made from there and lived to tell the tale.

+Today the half-dragons can be found rebuilding there city (Tymanther) and can be found in most of the larger cities of Waterdeep along with the lands of Echor, Vad Aroiga, Dór -o taur, and Puig Gwilith.

 ### Age Range

 Young dragonborn grow quickly.
 They walk hours after hatching, attain the size and development of a 10-year-old human child by the age of 3, and reach adulthood by 12.
 They live to be around 100 to 120 years old.